Adult Small Groups

 Congregants, member, friends, and newcomers can join a group.

 When a group’s membership goes beyond twelve members, a second group may be formed with another facilitator.

 Are there resources?

-Congregational staff and experienced Small Group leaders provide you with training, meeting templates, newsletters and other resources that can help deepen and strengthen your small group.
+Congregational staff and experienced Small Group leaders provide you with training, meeting templates, a database of thousands of meeting session plans and Soul Matters, a collection of resources arranged by monthly spiritual themes, that deepen and strengthen your small group.